 21st Century Computer Science Workplace for Ohio

-The Kent COF-Computer Science program aims to prepare scholars with a rich set of future-facing specializations offered by the department.
+The Kent COF-Computer Science program aims to prepare scholars by a rich set of future-facing specializations offered by the department.
 The program team will also conduct pedagogical research to make the scholars successful, the program inclusive, and the curriculum responsive to the 21st century workplace needs.
-This program includes training of Ohio school teacher-scholars to sharpen their CS teaching skills in order to effectively teach CS Advanced Placement (AP) and College Credit + (CCP) courses.
+CS-for-21st-Ohio program also provides graduate scholarships for Ohio school teacher-scholars to sharpen their CS teaching skills in order to effectively teach CS Advanced Placement (AP) and College Credit + (CCP) courses.

-The scholars in the program will receive competitive scholarships to cover the major costs of their education.
-The amount will range from $1,500 to full tuition.
+Undergraduate Scholarship: The scholars in the program will receive competitive scholarships to cover the major costs of their education.
+The amount will range from $1500 to full tuition.
 The program is open to ALL Ohio residents.
-The program also puts an emphasis on encouraging disadvantaged students (underrepresented, economically underprivileged, first-generation, or female applicants).
-The program is open to all new freshman, transfer students from other colleges, or students who are changing their major to CS.
+The program also puts an emphasis on encouraging disadvantaged students (underrepresented, economically underprivileged, first-generation or female applicants).
+The program is open to all new freshman, transfer students from other universities or colleges, or students who are changing their major to CS.

 Students enter into the following CS pathways: